 - 3 ounces cooked Asian-style noodles, such as ramen, soba or hokkien

 - a few drops of lime juice

-- Add shallot and jalapeño and saute until soft (about 5 minutes).
+- Heat the oil in a pot until shimmering.
+Add shallot and jalapeño and saute until slightly softened (about 2 minutes).

 - Add garlic, chili powder, broth and coconut milk and bring to a boil.